-The instrument can be used either for so-called imaging observations, or for astrometric observations.
-For imaging observations, GRAVITY acquires interferometric fringes in either single- or dual-field mode from which visibilities, differential phases and closure phases can be extracted.
+The instrument can be used either for so-called snapshot, imaging, or for astrometric observations.
+For snapshot and imaging observations, GRAVITY acquires interferometric fringes in single-field, dual-field, or dual-field wide mode from which visibilities, differential phases and closure phases can be extracted.
 These can then be used to infer properties of the wavelength-dependent brightness distribution of the source or to reconstruct an image (see Sect.
 2).
 For astrometric observations, on the other hand, the instrument must be used in dual-field mode in order to measure the astrometric phase between the FT source and the SC target (see Sect.
 2.4.3).
 This absolute phase can then be used to obtain a very accurate measurement of the differential astrometry between the two targets.
-Although the astrometric mode of GRAVITY is still being commissioned, especially with respect to the involved systematics and biases, proposals with the goal of using and developing the astrometric capabilities of the instrument are now welcome.
+Although the astrometric mode of GRAVITY is still being developed, especially with respect to the involved systematics and biases, proposals with the goal of using and developing the astrometric capabilities of the instrument are welcome.
 Note that GRAVITY always observes with four telescopes (UTs or ATs) and with fringe stabilisation by means of the GRAVITY fringe-tracker.
 The interferometric quantities can be obtained from the data by means of the ESO GRAVITY pipeline.
-More details on calibrations and calibrator stars can be found in Sect.
-5.1.3.
+More details on calibrations and calibrator stars can be found in Sects.
+5.1.3 and 7.